srid/neuron/README.md

 # neuron

-Haskell meets Zettelkasten, for your plain-text delight.
+neuron is a system for managing your plain-text Zettelkasten notes.

-**Design goals**
+**Features**

+- Static site generation of notes, for easy browsing
+  - Graph-based automatic category tree view
+- CLI for creating new zettel
+- Exposed Haskell library to build your own system

+See `./example`.

+**Roadmap**

-- A Haskell library for managing and rendering Zettelkasten notes
+- Nix-based nvim for searching and editing Zettels
-- Generate static site HTML
 - Weblog adapter on top

 ## Prerequisites